Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 2. **Dummy Encoding**: A method where one category is dropped, where the remaining columns represent comparisons to the reference.

 Dummy Encoding is often regarded as a superior method in that it avoids multicollinearity (feature redundancy, making model confusing) in linear models and prevents from being redundant.

+## Key Concepts from Video 2

+###Issue with Using Stopping Conditions

+The major issue with pre-specifying a stopping condition is that we may stop too early or stop too late.
+However, lecturer also mentioned that we can fix this issue by choosing several stopping criteria.

+###Alternatives to Using Stopping Conditions

+Do not stop.
+Instead, **Prune** the tree.
+One example is that if there is a negligible criterion in a certain situation, we completely ignore it.

+Pruning a complex tree and obtaining a simpler one helps us reduce model complexity while keeping prediction error low, rather than preventing a complex tree from growing.

+###Cost Complexity Pruning

+In this method, we aim to reduce the number of leafs.